F286/f286.github.io/_posts/2017-12-13-hero-archetype.md

 The truth will compel change, do this even if it feels bad.

-A phoenix burns away and dies before being reborn into something greater.
+A phoenix burns away, dies before being reborn into something greater.

 Love yourself and calm the mind, this will win back the heart.